Estimated reading time: 5 minutes

 House Bill No. 4599 – Salary Increase for Nurses Act

-A new bill has been passed in the senate to increase the salary of registered nurses.
-Submitted by the Makabayan Bloc in the house of representatives, they aim to have the
+A new bill has been passed in the Senate to increase the salary of registered nurses.
+Submitted by the Makabayan Bloc in the House of Representatives, they aim to have the minimum salary grade of all nurses up to ₱50.000.

-The house of representatives submitted this bill to entice nurses to stay and serve in the country.
+The House of Representatives submitted this bill to entice nurses to stay and serve in the country.
 If passed, the bill will apply to all nurses in the public and private sectors.

-The bill also aims to stop the contractual hiring of nurses, which gives an unfair salary as low as ₱8,000 to ₱13,500.
+Additionally, the bill also aims to stop the contractual hiring of nurses, which gives an unfair salary as low as ₱8,000 to ₱13,500.
 These contractual hirings occur in public and private sectors, though more prominent in private hospitals.

-Social Benefits of a Nurse in 2022
+Social Benefits of a Nurse

 During the 100th-anniversary celebration of the Philippine Nurses Association, President Marcos stated that the government had distributed ₱25.82 billion worth of benefits for the welfare of Filipino nurses.

-Additionally, President Marcos said that the present benefits given to nurses include Hazard duty pay, Covid-19 sickness and death compensation, meals, transportation and accommodation allowances, Special Risk allowance, Covid-19 allowance, and life insurance.
+Additionally, President Marcos said that the present benefits given to nurses include Hazard duty pay, COVID-19 sickness and death compensation, meals, transportation and accommodation allowances, Special Risk allowance, COVID-19 allowance, and life insurance.

 Philippine Nursing Practice Act of 2022